icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 ![NASA-TM-107141 Figure 10 comparison](images/freezing_fractions/cylinder_freezing_fractions_nasa_tm_107141_table1.png)

-For the NASA-CR-2008-215302, the values agree fairly well.
+For NASA-CR-2008-215302, the values agree fairly well.

 ![NASA/CR—2008-215302 Figure 3 comparison](images/freezing_fractions/cylinder_freezing_fractions_NASA_CR_2008_215302_fig3.png)

 ###LEWICE analysis of non-rotating cylinders

 For non-rotating cylinders, the results with LEWICE are mixed.

+Unlike rotating cylinders, LEWICE was apparently intended to be used for non-rotating cylinders, as there is a cylinder example in the LEWICE manual.

 One case had good agreement at the stagnation line, but varying agreement elsewhere: